diplodoc-platform/html-extension/README.md

   Default: `srcdoc`.

 - `isolatedSandboxHost` - fully-qualified URL of the [IFrame runtime](#a-note-on-isolated-strategy-usage) used specifically by `isolated` mode.
 Has no effect when other modes are used.
 This can still be overriden by [`EmbedsConfig.isolatedSandboxHostURIOverride`](./src/types.ts#L8) via [`EmbeddedContentRootController.initialize`](./src/runtime/EmbeddedContentRootController.ts#L53) and [`EmbeddedContentRootController.setConfig`](./src/runtime/EmbeddedContentRootController.ts#L94).

 - `sanitize` - optional function that will be used to sanitize content in `srcdoc` and `shadow` modes if supplied.
+It can be an object with the keys `head` and `body`, to separately specify the sanitizer function for the `<head>` (from options) and `<body>` (processed HTML) content.
+If one of the keys is missing from the object, the corresponding content will not be processed.
+The sanitizer for the `head` is relevant only for the `srcdoc` mode.

 - `sandbox` - sandbox-mode, used by `srcdoc` and `isolated` embedding strategy (see iframe sandbox attribute).
 Disabled by default.
 You should specify `allow-same-origin` to allow host runtime (iframe resize, fragment links), `allow-popups allow-popups-to-escape-sandbox` to allow open links in new tab (links with `target="_blank"`), and `allow-top-navigation-by-user-activation` to allow open links in current tab (links with `target="_parent"`).